zaida04/WNSU/README.md

+# Warning, this repo is depreceated.
+I made this back when I did not know a lot about proper security practices.
+Use at your own risk

 # Event System for Stage Crews
   This system allows Crew Chief to create an event, allow Crew Members to sign up for events, and see an up-to-date list of events all from a mobile device or PC!